What is the difference between a control damper and a balancing damper? Can they be used for the same purpose?

 Balancing dampers regulate the air pressure through duct work, ensuring connected rooms are balanced.
-A room with too much or too little air pressure can cause problems, such as slamming doors or random drafts of air.
+A room with too much or too little air pressure may suffer from slamming doors or random drafts of air.

-Pressure imbalances can also make it difficult to heat and cool a room: the system must work harder to provide the same amount of cooling or heating to each room.
+Pressure imbalances can also make it difficult to heat and cool a room, because the air flow will be hindered by the imbalance.
+The system will work harder to provide the same amount of cooling or heating to each room.
 This can lead to hot and cold spots in a room, which receive minimal air conditioning.